 The president of the Rashtriya Swatantra Party, Lamichhane’s citizenship status became a subject of national debate and ended up costing him his membership in the House of Representatives.

 Lamichhane’s journey of citizenship is layered and complex.
 In March 2014, he acquired American citizenship, which, according to the constitutional act, automatically rescinded his Nepali citizenship.
 Despite renouncing his American citizenship and returning to his homeland three months later, he did not immediately reacquire his Nepali citizenship.

 This oversight became a significant issue after Lamichhane won the general election on November 20, 2022.
 All he had as proof of his Nepali nationality was a copy of his citizenship issued in 1994 by descent.

 The Fallout: Renunciation and Reclamation

 This irregularity in Lamichhane’s citizenship status had severe consequences.
 He was stripped of his post in the House of Representatives and instructed to follow the process stated in the Citizenship Act of 2006 to reclaim his Nepali citizenship.

 The case of Rabi Lamichhane underlines the severity of the consequences that come with dual citizenship in Nepal and the meticulousness with which these laws are upheld.

 Nepal Dual Citizenship News: The creation of the Non-Resident Nepali Association (NRNA)

 In Nepal’s ever-evolving discourse on dual citizenship, one development stands out: the establishment of the Non-Resident Nepali Association (NRNA).

-This association was formed with the primary aim to unify the Nepali diaspora and harness their skills, knowledge, and resources for the socio-economic development of the Nepalese community and the nation of Nepal.
+This association was formed with the primary aim of unifying the Nepali diaspora and harnessing their skills, knowledge, and resources for the socio-economic development of the Nepalese community and the nation of Nepal.